therocode/thero/README.md

 ## Contents

+The utilities provided follow no particular theme but is more a collection of very reusable components that I have found the need for more than once.
+Maybe some of them will be of use to others too.

 ### General

 * [TH_ASSERT](https://github.com/therocode/thero/wiki/TH_ASSERT) - A handy assert macro which shows line/function/file of the assertion with a custom message, as well as ensures that gdb breaks on it instead of just quitting